nrwl/nx/docs/shared/features/remote-cache.md

 2. A developer checks out someone else's PR branch to help troubleshoot a problem.
 They run the tests and all the successful tests finish instantly.
 They can focus their debugging time on the few tests that are still failing.

 The best part about Nx Replay is that developers will experience the benefits of it without needing to remember to use it.
 Some of their tasks will just finish much faster than they normally do.

-### 2. Speed Up CI Pipelines for Modified PRs

-The first time a PR goes through the CI pipeline, the [affected](/ci/features/affected) command provides most of the time savings.
-The `affected` command compares the PR against the `main` branch and only runs tasks for projects that could have been affected by the code changes.
-Unfortunately, all the projects affected by the first CI pipeline for a PR will continue to be affected by all future commits to that PR.
-This is because `affected` compares the current commit with the `main` branch every time.

-With Nx Replay enabled, any tasks that were run during the first pipeline and not affected by the second commit would reuse the cached results from the first pipeline instead of re-running the task.
-This gives subsequent pipeline runs a mechanism similar to affected that will [reduce the wasted time in CI](/ci/concepts/reduce-waste).

 ## Nx Replay Enables Nx Agents